dev-xiligroup/doxy-doxy-wpcs/CommentCalls Package/README.md

 - how to format string and date,
 - how to install/insert pylint with sublimelinter,
 ### SINCE OOP sources in sublime text 3 python’s context :
-- how to split a script in efficient modules
+- how to split a script in efficient modules with classes and function.
 - how to import (part or full) modules (and refresh during development time)
 - how to move the cursor to his original position ? see end of main script !
 - discovering length of strings (len) issues if containing escaped char like $ in sublime buffer
+- classes are not always object. “self” args can be a source of confusion.
+- sub class and __init__
+- to test type, it is better to use isinstance().
 - …